-Use of Proceeds Estimated Amounts (in ₱ millions) Percentage (%) Estimated Timing of Disbursement Store network expansion and store improvement 586 59.4% 2020-2022 Commissary Expansion 50 5.1% 2020 Expansion of Foodpark Business 50 5.1% 2020-2021 Acquisition Opportunities and Introduction of New Concepts 150 15.2% 2020-2021 Debt Repayment 150 15.2% 2019-2020 Estimated Net Proceeds 986 100%
+Use of Proceeds Estimated Amounts (in ₱ millions) Percentage (%) Estimated Timing of Disbursement Store network expansion and store improvement 470 57.3% 2020-2022 Commissary Expansion 40 4.9% 2020 Expansion of Foodpark Business 25 3.0% 2020-2021 Acquisition Opportunities and Introduction of New Concepts 135 16.5% 2020-2021 Debt Repayment 150 18.3% 2019-2020 Estimated Net Proceeds 820 100.0%

-Of the estimated net proceeds of ₱986m, ₱53.4m will be recognized as capital stock, and the remainder will be recognized as additional paid-in capital.
+Of the estimated net proceeds of ₱820m, ₱53.4m will be recognized as capital stock, and the remainder will be recognized as additional paid-in capital.

-Note that the estimated net proceeds above is based on the maximum shares to be offered by the Company to the public at the maximum offer price.
-This amount may change depending on the final terms and conditions of the offer which includes the final number of shares and final price to be determined at the end of the bookbuilding period and announced on the pricing announcement date.
 In the event that the Offer proceeds are less than the expected amount, the shortfall, to the extent possible, shall be funded by the Issuer from internal sources such as cash flows generated from operations and/or availments from credit facilities provided to the Issuer by various financial institutions.